 Dot what should my domain name extension be?

 Domain names have extensions such as .com, .org, .net or .gov.
 There are many extensions available.
 See the full list.
 I always try and get the .com domain name.
 It’s especially important if you are writing to a global audience.
 The .com extension is the most popular and most recognizable one.
 Most people regard that as the default extension and would automatically type .com after any name.

-If you are writing a site in a language other than English, then try and use a domain extension of the country.
-It’s positive to have a local extension as visitors will understand that the site is targeted to their territory and search engines might send you more visitors from that country too.
+If you are writing a blog in a language other than English, then try and use a domain extension of the country.
+It’s positive to have a local extension as visitors will understand that the blog is targeted to their territory and search engines might send you more visitors from that country too.

 Check if your chosen domain name is available (and register it)